How to Turn a Clinical Study into a Patient‑Friendly Summary

 | double‑blind | neither the patient nor the doctor knew which treatment was given |

-At Health Narrative we keep a cheat‑sheet of these swaps.
+At Health Narrative we keep a cheat‑sheet of these swaps, informed by a step‑by‑step blueprint for medical writers.
 It saves time and keeps the tone friendly.

 Step 5 – Use a Story Structure